-- ✓ Ms. Alessia Messuti / Mr Tom Wambeke (ITC/ILO) (Turin, Italia) - ✓ Mr. Claude Lishou, Professor, Dakar University (Dakar, Senegal) - ✓ Ms. Nivi Mukherjee, eLimu's founder (Nairobi, Kenya) - ✓ Mr. Michel Bénard (Google, Suisse) - ✓ Mr. Stephen Downes from National Research Council of Canada (Canada)
+- Ms. Alessia Messuti / Mr Tom Wambeke (ITC/ILO) (Turin, Italia) - Mr. Claude Lishou, Professor, Dakar University (Dakar, Senegal) - Ms. Nivi Mukherjee, eLimu's founder (Nairobi, Kenya) - Mr. Michel Bénard, Google (Suisse) - Mr. Stephen Downes, National Research Council of Canada (Canada)

-VI.
-ANNEX 2: SYNTHESE OF OPINION QUESTIONNAIRES
+VII.
+ANNEX 2: SYNTHESIS OF OPINION QUESTIONNAIRES

-For each aspect of the meeting, as listed below, please show your opinion as follows: Put a single cross in the box which corresponds most closely to your opinion;
+For each aspect of the meeting, as listed below, please show your opinion as follows: Put a single cross in the box which corresponds most closely to your opinion; Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree Aspects of meeting 1 2 З 4 5 1 1 5 The subject of this meeting was clear 8 1 2 This meeting was relevant to my job 1 6 9 З The discussions and the cases studies were useful and practical 1 1 7 6 4 The speakers' presentations were interesting and provided clarity 6 9 5 This meeting has met its objectives 8 7 Other opinions: Well-paced.

-Strongly agree

-Neither agre ree disagr

-Disagree 1

-Strongly disagree 2 3 4 5

-Aspects of meeting

-1. The subject of this meeting was clear 1 1 8 5

-2. This meeting was relevant to my job 6 9

-3. The discussions and the cases studies were useful and practical 1 1 7 6

-4. 4.
-The speakers' presentations were interesting and provided clarity 6 9

-5. This meeting has met its objectives 8 7

-Other opinions:

-- Well-paced.
 Good room for discussion.
 One suggestion could be to see more practical examples, e.g. people's Moodle pages.
-Good outcome. - Great to meet others face-to-face and discuss different approaches to E-learning. - Considering most participants were keener to learn, and did not have as much expertise as the organizers and keynote speakers, I am not sure you have been able to achieve the desired objectives.
+Good outcome.
+Great to meet others face-to-face and discuss different approaches to E-learning.
+Considering most participants were keener to learn, and did not have as much expertise as the organizers and keynote speakers, I am not sure you have been able to achieve the desired objectives.
 Overall, a great meeting.
 Very enriching.
-Wide range diversity of speakers is much appreciated. - Very good initiative.
-Good focus on how the learning function (and educational technology) can help organizations achieve their mission. - As always, this meeting has been helpful to share, discuss and learn.
+Wide range diversity of speakers is much appreciated. • Very good initiative.
+Good focus on how the learning function (and educational technology) can help organizations achieve their mission.
+As always, this meeting has been helpful to share, discuss and learn.
 6. What did you like most in this meeting, and why?

-- (2) Mr. Downes' presentation.
+[2] Mr. Downes' presentation.
 It was inspiring and informative.
-Mr. Downes' presentation was excellent, as was the opportunity to meet and share experiences. - (2) Cloud learning - The diversity of approaches and experiences.
-The good idea to have a broad approach to the topic. - The variety of presenters.
-All the resources shared. - It sparked interest in certain topics I was not familiar with.
-I would like to know if anyone sets up a MOOC. - The eLimu presentation and see the use of downloadable USB flashdrives. - Everything.
+Mr. Downes' presentation was excellent (2) Cloud learning The diversity of approaches and experiences.
+The good idea to have a broad approach to the topic.
+The variety of presenters.
+All the resources shared.
+It sparked interest in certain topics I was not familiar with.
+I would like to know if anyone sets up a MOOC.
+The eLimu presentation and see the use of downloadable USB flashdrives.

+- Everything.
 The presentations by Mr. Downes and eLimu.
-The comments by the participants and the sharing of experiences. - MOOCs and the examples covered by different participants, resulting from their professional experiences. - MOOCs

-- Demo Course Builder by Google. - M-learning - The practical exchange of experiences, especially the different uses of technology for E-learning - The sharing of experiences and the diversity of the audience. - The discussions between all the participants - The sharing of ideas by different modes of implementation. - Interaction and the conciseness of the presentations - The vision of UNCTAD building on knowledge - All subjects were very clear.
+(2) MOOCs and the examples covered by different participants, resulting from their professional experiences. - Demo Course Builder by Google. - M-learning - The practical exchange of experiences, especially the different uses of technology for E-learning - (4) The sharing of experiences and the diversity of the audience. - The sharing of ideas by different modes of implementation. - Interaction and the conciseness of the presentations - The vision of UNCTAD building on knowledge - All subjects were very clear.